 The OLS notes that participating school districts under grant applications that are approved or preliminarily approved and have State aid differentials that are positive would receive more State aid than they otherwise would have received pursuant to the provisions of S-2.
 Districts with positive State aid differentials would still be subject to State aid reductions, but they would experience the reductions under a different, less accelerated schedule than what is provided under S-2.
 Given that the OLS does not know which districts may receive approval or preliminary approval under the grant program, it cannot predict the impact that the different State aid reduction schedule established under this bill would have on participating districts.
-In addition, under the bill, regional school districts created following the approval of a grant application would receive the greater of the amount of State school aid that the newly created regional school district would receive as a regional school district or the sum of the amount of State school aid received by each school district.
+In addition, under the bill, regional school districts created following the approval of a grant application would receive the greater of the amount of State school aid that the newly created regional school district would receive as a regional school district or the sum of the amount of State school aid received by each school district constituting the newly created regional school district prior to the creation of the regional school district.
 This could result in more State school aid revenues for some school districts than they otherwise would have received.